This post may contain affiliate links.

 WHY THIS RECIPE WORKS:

-- It makes a lot to feed a crowd, but you can easily halve or double the recipe.
+- This fresh green bean salad makes a lot to feed a crowd, but you can easily halve or double the recipe.

-- Great for a make-ahead option since it needs to marinade in the fridge for at least 4 hours or overnight.
+- Great for a make-ahead option since this simple salad needs to marinade in the fridge for at least 4 hours or overnight.

 - The perfect side dish to make for a picnic since it is not a mayonnaise-based salad.